thitemple/thecodingtemple.dev/_posts/2015-10-14-what-makes-a-senior-developer.md

 Well, this is by any means an extensive list, but I do think that this a great starting point for some conversation, and I'm sure that while asking these questions you will find out some other you'd like to ask.

+With the answers of these questions, you and your team have to decide which answers were not satisfied, but you're willing to compromise?
+Or, are you willing to compromise to any of those?

+Me, I'm pretty sure that if I am satisfied with the answers for those questions, there's a great chance that this is someone I want to work with.

+What about you?
+Do you have some questions you like to ask when interviewing?
 Maybe you'd like to share some of yours with me? ;)